Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: System Architecture

 where $\mathbb{A}$ denotes the QAM modulation alphabet.
 With both the pilot $\mathbf{D}_P$ and the newly estimated information data $\widehat{\mathbf{D}}_I$ now available at the receiver, a refined channel estimation can be carried out using the active sensing framework described in Section~\ref{sec:act_sense}.
 In this stage, the full delay-Doppler matrix $\widehat{\mathbf{D}} = \widehat{\mathbf{D}}_I + \mathbf{D}_P$ is treated as known input.
 Following the updated channel estimate, the information data is re-estimated using the same regularized MMSE method approximation, leveraging the improved channel knowledge.
 This forms the basis of an \textit{outer-loop iteration}, wherein the data and channel estimates are refined alternately.
 The process continues until convergence is achieved, ensuring that both the channel parameters and information data are jointly optimized in a passive sensing and communication.
-Note that the above method for the joint passive sensing and communication is used at all the $Z$ receivers.
-Further, using the estimated channel parameters, the distance and radial velocities of the targets to the receivers can be calculated using \eqref{eq:est_tar_para}\footnote{The computational complexity of the passive sensing and communication approach is investigated later while the discussion of Algorithm~\ref{algo3}.}.
+Note that the above procedure for the ISAC is used at all the $Z$ receivers.
+Further, using the estimated channel parameters, the range and radial velocities of the targets to the receivers can be calculated using \eqref{eq:est_tar_para}\footnote{The computational complexity of the ISAC is investigated later while the discussion of \textbf{Algorithm~\ref{algo3}}.}.
 Next, we determine the location and velocity of a target using its estimated ranges and velocities to the $Z+1$ receivers.